Bishop Ullathorne Catholic School

 Bishop Ullathorne Catholic School is a Roman Catholic Academy in Coventry.
 The School was established in 1953 and in 2006 it was awarded specialist status as a Humanities College.
 The school is named after William Bernard Ullathorne (1806–1889), the first Roman Catholic Bishop of Birmingham.

 Initially the school had three separate parts; a boys' secondary modern school, a girls' secondary modern school and a grammar school.
 In 1968 these formed the core of the current comprehensive school, each of the three separate parts being initially identified as the Lower School, the Middle School and the Upper School.
 The grammar school later became the home of the Coventry Centre for the Performing Arts before being sold to Bovis Homes who built a housing estate on the land.

 The two remaining buildings were re-dubbed 'A Block' and 'B Block' after the sale of the grammar school and the previously empty space between them was built on to form a single building.
 This area is now a passage for staff and allows quick movement between the two structures, with students only being allowed access during heavy rainstorms or with special permission.

 Academics

-The school currently has approximately 970 pupils, and includes a sixth form college.
+The school currently has approximately 1400 pupils, and includes a sixth form college.
+In 2025, 74.2% of GCSE students achieved grade 4 or above in English and Maths, compared to the local authority average of 61.1% and the national average of 64.8% among state schools.

-Bishop Ullathorne School has a good academic record and in 2012–13 91% of GCSE students gained 5 A*-C passes.
-At A Level, 72% of students achieved 3 A-C passes in 2012–2013.
 Students come from a wide range of backgrounds as the school draws in Catholics from around the city.
 Around a third of students are eligible for free school meals and 17% learn English as a second language.
 It is consistently ranked within the top 10 schools in Coventry in local league tables.